 Wire Transfer: minimum 100 USD/EUR/GBP and 20 EUR within EU

 It takes one business day for a withdrawal request to be processed by Markets.com, and another few days for you to see your capital in your account.

-The company has a bonus offer of $25 for new account registration.
 The capital cannot be removed from your account until you have 25,000 in transactions cumulated.

 Markets.com has provides 3 main types of trading accounts.
 They include:

 Standard account- Minimum deposit is $100